Matthew 10:25: Content

 In Hebrew Gospels Delitzsch Hebrew translation the text reads:

 It is enough for a disciple to be like his Rav and for a servant to be like his master.
 If they have called the owner of the house Ba’al Zevul, the same will be for the people of his house.

 Analysis

 Beelzebub was an idol god of the Ekronites (See 2 Kings 1).
 The name means the lord of the flies, or having flies, since he was invoked against flies.
-The Greek god Jupiter had the title of ἀπόμυος, or averter of flies, because of this.
+The Roman god Jupiter had the title of ἀπόμυος, or averter of flies, because of this.

 Lapide remarks on Jesus' statement, saying that if Jewish authorities calumniated Him, and called Him Beelzebub, which is to say, a friend of Beelzebub, and He is the head of the family who had proved Himself by so many miracles, "how much more will they dare to do like things to the apostles, the disciples and servants!"